Who won Teshigawara vs Omori?

 Hiroaki Teshigawara fought out of the orthodox stance, while Shohei Omori was a southpaw.

 Teshigawara was the more experienced professional fighter, having had 1 more fights, and made his debut in 2011, 3 months later than Omori, whose first professional fight was in 2011.
-He had fought 64 more professional rounds, 155 to Omori's 91.
+He had fought 64 more professional rounds, totaling 155 compared to Omori's 91.

 Hiroaki Teshigawara went into the fight ranked number 8 by the IBF at super bantamweight.